Liu Tongxun: Achievements

-Investigate Malfeasance
+Investigating malfeasance

 Liu Tongxun was famous in the central government because of his incorruptible personality.
-He investigated several cases of Manchu officials who got involved in Malfeasance.
+He investigated several cases of Manchu officials who got involved in malfeasance.

 In 1741, he indicted Grand Councilor Zhang Tingyu, Grand Secretary Noqin of in order to curb nepotism factionalism.

-In 1753, he was sent to Lower Yangzi valley(Yangzte valley) to investigate river conservancy.
+In 1753, he was sent to Lower Yangzi valley (Yangtze valley) to investigate river conservancy.
 During this investigation, he found two officials Gao Bin and Zhang Shizai who in charge of river conservancy in Yangzi, mismanaged the river conservancy and confused the financial accounts.
 Gao and Zhang lost their positions after verified misconducts.

 In 1759, he was called on to investigated a former governor in Shanxi province, Jiang Zhou.
 Jiang was found guilty because he had not accounted for deficits in the provincial treasury when he was in the position.

 In 1760, he convicted the Chinese education commissioner of Jiangxi province, Asiha of corruption and accepting bribes from his subordinate and local gentry members.

-River Conservancy
+River conservancy

-Although the Qing court took various measures to strengthen regulation in river conservancy and spent a large amount of money, but gained little success.
-In 1736, the emperor promoted Liu Tongxun to Grand Secretariat, and followed the another Grand Secretary Ji Zengyun to Zhejiang province to study river conservancy.
+Although the Qing court took various measures to strengthen regulation in river conservancy and spent a large amount of money, they gained little success.
+In 1736, the emperor promoted Liu Tongxun to Grand Secretariat, and followed the other Grand Secretary Ji Zengyun to Zhejiang province to study river conservancy.

 In 1746, Liu Tongxun served as governor of the transport of water.
 In 1748, Liu Tongxun and his colleague Gaobin inspected the relief work in Shandong Province and investigated the river courses.
 At that time, the canal rose quickly and Liu Tongxun asked for permission to divert the canal water out of the sea.
 After the fall, the height of the two embankments will be raised again, blocking the water and preventing dam breaches and floods.